-The Block that owns the Activity diagram is automatically represented by a diagram frame enclosing the Activity diagram elements.
+The element that owns the Activity diagram is automatically represented by a diagram frame enclosing the Activity diagram elements.
 You can:

-- Hide the frame by right-clicking on the diagram and selecting the 'Hide Diagram Frame' option (and show it again by selecting the 'Show Diagram Frame' option) - Make the frame selectable to move or resize it, by right-clicking on it and selecting the 'Selectable' option - Create Ports and Parts on the frame and create connectors between them
+- Hide the frame by right-clicking on the diagram and selecting the 'Hide Diagram Frame' option (and show it again by selecting the 'Show Diagram Frame' option) - Make the frame selectable to move or resize it, by right-clicking on it and selecting the 'Selectable' option - Create structural elements (e.g. ActivityParameters if the owner is an Activity) on the frame and create connectors between them and other elements on the diagram